3D layers

 Building layer

-The Gaussian splat layer provides highly realistic visualization of complex geometry.
-For example, you can represent thin and complex structures as well has have organic shapes like vegetation.
-Gaussian splat layers are best suited for inspection workflows, such inspections of bridges, telecom towers, or other infrastructure.
+The Gaussian splat layer provides a highly realistic visualization of complex geometry.
+For example, you can represent thin and complex structures as well as have organic shapes such as vegetation.
+Gaussian splat layers are best suited for inspection workflows, such as inspections of bridges, telecom towers, or other infrastructure.

 Gaussian splat layer of a multilevel building